 Despite fish being a widely varied fresh ingredient, the locals feel the bounty of the sea should be allowed to shine through without assistance.
 They will serve a tray of five kinds of seafood, all breaded and cooked the same way with the conviction that this is the best way for the diner to enjoy the beauty of local cuisine.
 Sadly, my palate lacks the sophistication to appreciate this approach.
 Some of the fish seemed saltier than others, and the consistency of each allowed me to distinguish between various golden brown chunks, but over all – it was fish.
 Fresh, nicely cooked, but prepared for local tastes.
-I wanted to ask for tartar sauce or malt vinegar… but there were ample lemon wedges provided, so that seemed like I might risk insulting the cook.
+I wanted to ask for tartar sauce or malt vinegar… but there were ample lemon wedges provided, so it seemed like I might risk insulting the cook.
 Insulting the cook, especially if you’re going to be around for a few days, is never a smart move.
 So I ate as much fish as my stomach needed and left the rest.
 The way things go here in Seville, I may just lose weight.

 Are you a fan of Spanish, particularly Andalusian cooking?
 What should I look for on the menu?
 I’ve already discovered Secreto Iberico (a juicy cut of beef).
 What kind of vegetable dishes should I watch for that don’t showcase the humble potato?